publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schIV/m__us_usc_t21_s346a.md

                 (i) issue a final regulation (which may vary from that sought by the petition) establishing, modifying, or revoking a tolerance for the pesticide chemical residue or an exemption of the pesticide chemical residue from the requirement of a tolerance (which final regulation shall be issued without further notice and without further period for public comment);

-                (ii) issue a proposed regulation under subsection (e) of this section, and thereafter issue a final regulation under such subsection; or
+                (ii) issue a proposed regulation under subsection (e), and thereafter issue a final regulation under such subsection; or

                 (iii) issue an order denying the petition.